The Model (film)

-The Model is a 2016 Danish thriller drama film directed by Mads Matthiesen and written by Matthiesen, Martin Zandvliet and Anders August.
+The Model is a 2016 Danish psychological thriller film directed by Mads Matthiesen and written by Matthiesen, Martin Zandvliet and Anders August.
 The film stars Maria Palm and Ed Skrein.

 Plot

-A young Danish model named Emma is fighting for a breakthrough in the Parisian fashion world.
+A young mentally ill Danish model named Emma is fighting for a breakthrough in the Parisian fashion world.
 Her journey to the center of the city of fashion, Paris, and the glamorous life as a top model evolve into a true drama, as Emma meets the attractive and somewhat older fashion photographer Shane White.
 Emma begins to love her lifestyle, and with Shane by her side, the fashion industry's doors begin to open.
 But soon Emma finds that love also has gloomy facets, and her dreams are challenged by both Shane and an unexpected, dark side of herself.